genner-lab/meta-fish-lib/README.md

 [Berry et al. (2017)](http://dx.doi.org/10.1002/ece3.3123) | Fish16sF/D | berry | 16S
 [Minamoto et al. (2012)](http://dx.doi.org/10.1007/s10201-011-0362-4) | L14912-CYB | minamoto | cytb

-### Create/update reference library manually
+### Create/update the reference library manually

+You don't need to run this code below if you just want a copy of the reference library (run code above).
+This code below is if you want to update it yourself or want to modify and make a new library.
+I will endeavour to keep this repository up-to-date with GenBank, but if hasn't been updated, email me.

-Prerequisites: the programs git, hmmer, mafft and raxml need to be installed on your system.
+System requirements: R, git, hmmer, mafft and raxml need to be installed on your system.
 Unfortunately, these scripts are optimised for a Unix system, and I'm unable to offer any Windows support here ([Windows is now able to run Ubuntu Linux ](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)).

 You will also require an API key from NCBI in order to access GenBank data at a decent rate.
 See info here for how to get a key: [ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)

+The phylogenetic quality control step is tedious but important.
+Here, phylogenetic trees are produced for each primer set, and tips are coloured by monophyly and haplotype sharing to assist the process of identifying dubious accessions.
+The process of which accessions to blacklist in `assets/exclusions.csv` has been entirely at my discretion thus far.
+As a general rule of thumb an accession is blacklisted if: (a) individual(s) of species x are identical to or nested within a cluster of sequences of species y, but with other individuals of species x forming an independent cluster; and (b) the putatively spurious sequences coming from a single study, while the putatively correct sequences of species x and y coming from multiple studies.
+It is important to note that many species will naturally be non-monophyletic and/or share haplotypes with other species (e.g. sprats and herrrings), so be careful to not remove these.
+Software such as [sativa](https://github.com/amkozlov/sativa) is available to automate the process, and which I may investigate in the future, but in the meantime I think it is always a good idea to eyeball and become familiar with your data.

-##### Run in a bash terminal
+##### Run in a bash terminal:

 ```bash
 # admin - clone the repository and create temporary directories
 git clone https://github.com/genner-lab/meta-fish-lib.git